lorrli274/next/lessons/community/Python Object Relational/04-Formatted String Literals.md

 [**PEP 498**](https://www.python.org/dev/peps/pep-0498) introduces a new kind of string literals: **f-strings**, or [**formatted string literals**](https://docs.python.org/reference/lexical_analysis.html#f-strings).

 Formatted string literals are prefixed with `'f'` and are similar to the format strings accepted by [`str.format()`](https://docs.python.org/library/stdtypes.html#str.format "str.format").
 They contain replacement fields surrounded by curly braces.
-The replacement fields are expressions, which are evaluated at run time, and then formatted using the `[format()`][30] protocol:
+The replacement fields are expressions, which are evaluated at run time, and then formatted using the `[format()`](https://docs.python.org/library/functions.html#format "format") protocol:

 ```python
 >>> name = "Fred"